Skip to main content

 java -agentpath:<path-to-agent>

-Pass -agentpath: directly to Java process#
+Pass agent path argument directly to Java process#

 Use case: when you have a direct access to Java's process launch arguments.